ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The Transport Services Interface is the basic common abstract application programming interface to the Transport Services Architecture defined in
 {{TAPS-ARCH}}.
-An application primarily interacts with this interface through two objects, Preconnections and Connections.
-A Preconnection represents a set of parameters and constraints on the selection and configuration of paths and protocols to establish a connection with a remote endpoint.
-A Connection represents a transport protocol stack on which data can be sent to and received from a remote endpoint.
+An application primarily interacts with this interface through two Objects, Preconnections and Connections.
+A Preconnection represents a set of parameters and constraints on the selection and configuration of paths and protocols to establish a Connection with a remote endpoint.
+A Connection represents a transport Protocol Stack on which data can be sent to and received from a remote endpoint.
 Connections can be created from Preconnections in three
 ways: by initiating the Preconnection (i.e., actively opening, as in a client), through listening on the Preconnection (i.e., passively opening, as in a